Past donations to the Millfield Campus

-In 1995 plans for a new 25 metre swimming centre were substantially upgraded through a generous donation by the Denbies Trust extending the pool from to a wonderful, state of the art 50 metre complex.
+In 1995, plans for a new 25 metre swimming centre were substantially upgraded through a generous donation by the Denbies Trust extending the pool to a wonderful, state of the art 50 metre complex.

 This project has influenced the careers of countless students and swimmers throughout the South West of England providing a purpose built training and competition venue and will continue to develop County, National, European and World Champions for years to come.